jm96441n/BeerMe/README.md

 ### How did you make it?

 This application is built using:
   * Ruby 2.4.1
   * Rails 5.1.5
   * React (via the [react_on_rails](https://github.com/shakacode/react_on_rails) gem)
+  * Typescript 1.3.2
   * Postgres 10.2
   * [OpenBeerDB](http://openbeerdb.com/)

 ### Getting Started

 To get this application up and running locally:
   * Clone this into your local directory using `git clone https://github.com/jm96441n/BeerMe.git`
   * Install gems with `bundle install`
+  * Install yarn packages with `yarn`
   * If you don't have foreman locally run `gem install foreman`
   * Setup your database using:
     * `bundle exec rails db:create`